TcM1911/jam/README.md

 TODO
 - make the interface detachable (like MOC)
-- make the binary able to receive comand line arguments for controlling playback (next track, pause, etc)
+- make the binary able to receive command line arguments for controlling playback (next track, pause, etc)
 - implement search within the GPM global database
 - feature requests are welcome as well